-Contribution to international peace and constabulary missions.
+Contribution to international peace and constabulary missions?

-Currently, the AAF participate in two NATO-led operations (KFOR and RSM), two UN-led operations (UNIFIL and MINUSMA), two EU-led operations (ALTHEA and SOPHIA), and in several smaller UN-, EU- and OSCE-led civil, training, observer and monitoring missions, partly with only a few officers participating.
+Currently, the AAF participate in two NATO-led operations (KFOR and RSM), two UN-led operations (UNIFIL and MINUSMA), two EU-led operations (ALTHEA and until 2020 SOPHIA, followed by IRINI),), and in several smaller UN-, EU- and OSCE-led civil, training, observer and monitoring missions, partly with only a few officers participating.